astronomersiva/siva.dev/posts/write-ups/de-jong-attractors.md

 where, `a`, `b`, `c` and `d` are the initial conditions.

-Generating the attractor with HTML Canvas and Javascript is straightforward.
+Generating the attractor with HTML Canvas and JavaScript is straightforward.

 <pre>
 // .2 million points